mhay10/CS3110ClassCode/reflections/SPRINT1_REFLECTION.md

 # Sprint Reflection - 2/28/2025

 **Project:** Tennis Tournament Manager
-**Author:** Maxwell Hay
+**Author:** Maxwell Hay (solo project)

 ## Review of Set Sprint Goals

 The goals I set for this sprint were:

-- Get a simple NodeJS server
+- Get a simple NodeJS server running
 - Design a MongoDB scheme for the data
 - Create a basic welcome homepage on the frontend

 I completed all of my set goals and went a little further to meet assignments in class.
-Currently the project has the following:
+Currently, the project has the following:

 - NGINX reverse proxy with SSL certificates
-- NodeJS hosted server
+- NodeJS-hosted server
 - A MongoDB-style schema
-  - **NOTE:** I decided to use a local database version called [NestDB](https://github.com/JamesMGreene/nestdb) in an attempt to simplify things.
+  - I decided to use a local database version called [NestDB](https://github.com/JamesMGreene/nestdb) in an attempt to simplify things.
 - Basic welcome homepage and about page on frontend
-- Tournament creation and selection forms demonstrating POST and GET requests respectively
+- Tournament creation and selection forms demonstrating POST and GET requests, respectively
-  - **NOTE:** Currently these requests do not interact with the database and only send text-based responses
+  - Currently, these requests do not interact with the database and only send text-based responses

 ## Link to Deployed Application

-The project can be visited at the domain: [maxwellhay.com](maxwellhay.com) I have configured NGINX to serve the main project by default.
+The project can be visited at the domain: [https://maxwellhay.com](https://maxwellhay.com)

+I have configured NGINX to serve the main project by default.
 However, if you wish to view assignments, you can go to `maxwellhay.com/assignment<number>/` as long as the folder exists in this repo.

-**NOTE:** I have merged as many assignments into the semester project.
+Please note that I have merged as many assignments into the semester project.

 ## Goals for Next Sprint

 For this next sprint of the project, I hope to implement the following:

-- Integration of tournament selection API calls with database
+- Integration of tournament selection API calls with the database
 - Player addition/management for each bracket in a tournament
-- Beginning of a main tournament management page
+- Beginning of the main tournament management page